 I wholeheartedly recommend good quality molle pouches as they fit and hold in place better than the cheaper ones.
 These have more structure to them too due to the inner lining and that helps a lot with reducing the sagging and shuffling around.

 The green first aid kit in the demo video below is a cheap pouch and it doesn’t have the same number of molle loops as the ones I got from Military1st, so that’s going the journey.
 I’ve ordered a rip away first aid kit which will be way more useful in SHTF situations.

 Now that I’m mounting my camping axe to the side of the Jimny I think I could have secured the molle panel to the original plastic panel if I were to drill holes in it.
 That would have saved the need to make the backing panel.

 I still managed to mount one of our knifes in a handy location for chopping some food up.
 Yeah, it’s no kitchen knife but it cuts anything and we’re not aiming for Michelin Star campsite cooking.

 As always I end up spending more than I expected but that’s ok.
-It’s fun, I’ll get a lot of use out of it and it’s my own unique creation.
+Time wise I lost count of how many hours this took.
+However it’s fun, I’ll get a lot of use out of it and it’s my own unique creation.
 DIY is a positive hobby that keeps me out of trouble.

 - Aluminium Composite Panel = £31.77